-Join Darrin Lile for an in-depth discussion in this video Building the engine, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Building the engine, part of Modeling a Motorcycle in Blender.

 - [Voiceover] Let's begin working on the engine with this piece right here.
 I'm gonna go ahead and move all of this to layer one by selecting everything with the A key and then pressing M and selecting this layer right here and that'll move everything to layer one now.
 Now I'm gonna go over to a clean layer and go to the side view with the three key and hit the five key for orthographic view and let's work on this.
 It looks like it's generally the shape of a cube.

 So I'll go ahead and go over to the Create tab and click on Cube and I'll hit the Z key to go to wireframe and I'll just move this right over here and scale it down to about the size that we want.
 I'll tumble around now and let's take a look at it with everything else.
 I'll bring back this layer by Shift clicking it and let's move it toward the exhaust pipes just a little bit so it just almost intersects with those.